Optimal correction of concatenated fault-tolerant quantum codes: Further work

 \section{Further work}

-As described, our scheme assumes that each physical location is equally likely to fail.
+As described, our method assumes that each physical location is equally likely to fail.
 However, this need not be the case.
-Relative probabilities of failure for individual physical locations are naturally represented in our scheme by the confidences at the physical level.
-That is, rather than setting the confidence of all physical locations to one, we can choose to assign different confidence ratings to each type of operation or each individual physical device.
+Relative probabilities of failure for individual physical locations are naturally represented in by the confidences at the physical level.
+Rather than setting the confidence of all physical locations to one, we can choose to assign different confidence ratings to each type of operation or each individual physical device.
 These confidence ratings could be based on data obtained by characterization of the gates.
-Alternatively, data collected during error correction could be fed back to dynamically update physical confidence ratings in a similar way to how our method updates logical confidence ratings.
+Alternatively, data collected during error correction could be fed back to dynamically update confidence ratings of physical locations in a similar way to how our method updates confidence ratings of encoded locations.

-Our message-passing method could be applied to a post-selection based scheme instead of the Fibonacci scheme.
+Our method could be applied to a post-selection based scheme.
 There are several ways this could be done, since we are free to choose the confidence threshold which determines whether ancillary states are accepted or rejected.
 To only accept states that have the maximum confidence would reduce the scheme to ordinary post-selection, as a state would be rejected if any errors are detected at any level regardless of whether or not these errors are correctable at higher levels.
 Accepting all states that have a confidence greater than one would result in a high acceptance rate, but would not be optimal with respect to logical fidelity.
-In any case, the confidence of the states that are accepted could be used in higher-level error correction following post selection.
-There may also be some advantage to using the logical confidence ratings outputted by the highest level of error correction in some quantum algorithms.
+In any case, the confidence of the states that are accepted could be used in higher-level error correction following post-selection.
+There may also be some advantage to using the confidence ratings determined at the highest level of error correction in some quantum algorithms.

-Our method can be applied to higher distance Bacon-Shor codes and perhaps even to other CSS stabilizer codes.
+Finally, our method can be applied to higher distance subsystem codes and to other CSS stabilizer codes.
 It would be interesting to investigate the pros and cons of using different codes with our method and also to rigorously establish the specific requirements on codes and circuits that enable us to achieve optimality with respect to the minimum number of errors that cause the code to fail.